xen-0/CrystalMatch/docs/setup.md

     * PyQt4
     * mock (Testing only - standard in Python v3.3+ but required for unit tests to run under v2.7)
     * nose_parameterized (Testing only)
+    * workflows - written by Markus Gerstel (Diamond GDA group).
+This is required for ActiveMQ integration in the Focus Stacking service.

 * Some of these packages can be installed using `pip`.
 To do this:
     * Open cmd.exe (being sure to ‘Run as Administrator’)